- Home

 Since 2019, the GRE is no longer required and will not be considered if submitted as part of the application.

 The application fee is $50.
 To request a fee waiver for the application, please download and submit an Application Fee Waiver Form.
 All fee waiver applications must be completed, signed/notarized, and an original copy received by the Admissions Office ten (10) business days prior to your program deadline.
-For TD&P, the deadline for submitting an Application Fee Waiver Form is November 13.
+For the Technical Internship program, the deadline for submitting an Application Fee Waiver Form is December 22.

 Interview Logistics and Travel Support